BA(Hons) Media Production (with Foundation Year)

 You will study:

 - Professional Practice in Media or Professional Development on Placement

 - Media Production Project or Dissertation.

-Plus, optional modules depending on your chosen pathway:
+Plus, depending on your chosen pathway, two optional modules from:

 - Locative Media and Situated Storytelling